The Forgotten Side of Medicine

 When his DMSO treatment was started (February 10, 1972), this patient could see hand motion only with his right eye, and had a visual acuity of 20/200 (Snellen) in his left eye.
 Five days later (February 15, 1972), his vision was measured as 20/70 + 1 in the left eye, and he could count fingers at 5 ft with his right eye.
 Three months later, his visual acuity was 20150 in the left eye.
 This patient has continued his treatments daily, except for a 1-week trial interval without DMSO.
 He noted that his vision began to get worse during this interval, and when he restarted treatment, his vision returned to the level he had just before discontinuance.
 His most recent visual acuity measurement (January 2, 1974) is still 20/50 in the left eye, and he is able to count fingers at 6 ft with his right eye.

-Following this, 50 more patients with RP or macular degeneration received DMSO applied to the eyes, of whom 22 had improved visual acuity, 9 had improved visual fields, and 5 had improved dark adaption, 2 continued to worsen, while the rest noticed no changes in their vision (which could potentially mean DMSO stopped the degenerative process).
+Following this, 50 more patients with RP or macular degeneration received DMSO applied to the eyes, of whom 22 had improved visual acuity, 9 had improved visual fields, and 5 had improved night vision, only 2 continued to worsen, while the rest noticed no changes in their vision (which could potentially mean DMSO stopped the degenerative process).

 To evaluate for toxicity, the eyes were examined through serial fundus photography and slitlamp photomicrography, and no adverse tissue reactions were noted.
 Patients often reported temporary stinging (usually 20 to 30 sec) and occasional burning and dryness of the skin of the lid (likewise a reader here reported when applying DMSO to the eyes, they have a temporary stinging which quickly disappears, while another reported no issue with using a DMSO eyewash).